layer5io/docs/content/en/cloud/security/keys.md

 ---
 title: Keys
-description: Keys represent the atomic unit of access control in Layer5 Cloud.
-These are used to provide granular access to users.
+description: Keys are the atomic unit of access control in Layer5 Cloud
 date: 2023-10-30
 # weight: 3
 categories: [Security]